seraphgrid/TENKA_OVERKILL/README.md

     and the syntax necessary to run each command. alternatively, tear it down and do your own thing.

+2. for any commands involving external commands, change them to programs you actually use which serve an equivalent purpose.

-2. change the commands involving the file manager you want to use.
+3. change the commands involving the file manager you want to use.

-3.  thirdly, change the start page specified in c.url.default_page and c.url.start_pages, unless you like that (currently, very) stupid thing.
+4.  change the start page specified in c.url.default_page and c.url.start_pages, unless you like that (currently, very) stupid thing.

 the effect altogether is that it feels pretty massive, yes, but also that you have a tool